manish-shrivastava/cabin.css/README.md

 Cabin makes it easy for you to keep CSS bloat at bay by providing a solid yet simple core file, with extensions providing additional styles that you can add when/if you need them.

-The core cabin.css file has predefined styles for:
+The core cabin.css file has defined styles for:

 <ul>
 	<li>Body &amp; wrapper</li>